Blog

 pip install -U virtualenv

-In order to ensure the necessary level of security, we will run Sentry under a user created separately for it, which we will create with the command:
+In order to ensure the necessary level of security, we will run Sentry under a separate username, which we will create with the command:

 useradd sentry

-All the necessary packages are installed, so now let's get started and create a sentrydb database and a sentry database user first:
+All the necessary packages are installed.
+Now let’s get started and create a sentrydb database and a sentry database user first:

 su - postgres